-Your marketing team can track the online behaviors of your leads to warm up what would have otherwise been a cold call.
-All the while, data from your sales team can help marketing get a better idea of which types of leads will most likely convert into paying customers and what the most efficient communication channels.
+Marketing teams can track the online behaviors of leads to help warm up what would otherwise be a cold call.
+At the same time, data and insight from your sales team can help marketing improve how they recognize leads that will most likely convert and identify the most efficient communication channels.

-1. It provides prospects with a coherent buyer’s journey.
+1. It provides prospects with a coherent buyer’s journey

 Using content marketing, you can distinguish yourself through well-researched articles and content offers that bring the right prospects into your sales funnel.
-Marketers, on the other hand, have a lot of experience with knowing what to say and where to say it.
+This is where you want to use your marketing team's experience of knowing what to say and where to say it.

-2. It builds credibility with a unified message.
+2. It builds credibility with a unified message

-With an integrated sales and marketing strategy, you can position your company as an industry leader, one who is always happy to educate, help, advise, and counsel clients all throughout the buying process.
+With an integrated sales and marketing strategy, you can position your company as an industry leader, one who is always happy to educate, help, advise, and counsel clients throughout the buying process.

-Building close relationships between sales and marketing should be a priority all through planning, implementing, and analyzing your customer acquisition processes.
+Building close relationships between sales and marketing should be a priority through planning, implementing, and analyzing your customer acquisition processes.

-3. It aligns goals.
+3. It aligns goals

 Both teams should define what a marketing qualified lead is, as well as what a sales-ready lead is, in a common meeting.
-This way, both teams can voice their concerns with respect to when a prospect is ready to advance to the next step of the funnel, but also when it’s too early for someone to receive a buying offer.
+This way, both teams can voice their concerns with respect to when a prospect is ready to advance to the next step of the funnel but also when it’s too early for someone to receive a buying offer.

-4. It makes tracking and budgeting easy.
+4. It makes tracking and budgeting easy

 Working together can save both teams a lot of money and time.
 Why have separate budgets and spending for tools and campaigns that don’t coordinate?
 Why not have teams build a unified retention and advocacy program on a common budget?